Antarctic Kayaking in the Southern Ocean

 Distance: 5.26 miles

 From the north of Penguin Island, the team circumnavigates the perimeter of the isle in a clockwise manner.
-The five kayaks pass a mega-iceberg and marvel at its deep blue bands.
-The low-slung perch of the kayak offers a unique perspective of the giant elephant seals resting on the rocky promontories.
-Off in the distance, we hear a forceful gushing sound.
-The colossal exhalations become louder and more distinct.
-Then, 20 feet from our bow, an endangered Southern Right Whale sends a V-shaped spray from its blowhole.
+Our five kayaks pass a mega-iceberg and stare at its deep blue stripes.
+The low-slung kayak offers a unique perspective of the giant elephant seals resting on the rocky promontories.
+Off in the distance, we hear a strong gushing sound.
+The heavy breathing becomes louder and more distinct.
+Then, only 20 feet from our bow, an endangered Southern Right Whale sends a V-shaped spray from its blowhole.

 Paradise Harbor: Mainland of Antarctica